Managing Home Maintenance Costs

 A humorous but serious post about going green and saving money at the same time.
-This post is not too long ago that we thought our readers might enjoy:
+This post represents a time that is not too long ago.
+It demonstrates just how much our lives have changed in the last 50 years.
+Our energy foot prints have changed.
+We thought our readers might enjoy this simple explanation of what it really means to go green:

 Stories from the past that are so true!!!!!!!